HealthSamurai/ig-ae/src/docs/homepage.md

 Here you can view the value sets that are used in the IGPOP profiles

+* ##### CodeSystems

+Here you can view the code systems defined in the IG

+* ##### StructureDefinitions

+Here you can view the structure definitions defined in the IG

 * ##### Package

-Clicking the Package link will immediately generate FHIR StructureDefinition and ValueSet resources. <br>
+The Package link downloads a FHIR Package with all FHIR IG resources. <br>
-The package will be downloaded as a zip-archive. <br>Unzip the archive.
-It'll contain two folders: StructureDefinition and ValueSet.
+The package will be downloaded as a tgz-archive with a tar-file. <br>Unzip the archive.
+It'll contain the `package` folder with .index.json, package.json files and CodeSystems, StructureDefinitions, and ValueSets.